TsubakiBot/TsubakiBuilder/README.md

    <a href="https://discord.gg/vnrhgrt"><img src="https://img.shields.io/discord/464998866639650839.svg?style=for-the-badge&logo=discord&colorB=7289DA"></a>
 </p>

-### Note: I am not a collaborator or member of the upstream Discord.
-Contributions are submitted as a courtesy.
+### Note: I am not a Dantotsu collaborator, nor member of its Discord.
+This fork is dedicated to improving functionality.
+Many of the changes are provided
+to the upstream project.
+I claim no liability for alterations, misuse, or code inherited
+from the upstream project through submission.
+No content sources are provided.

 # **Dantotsu** 🌟